 Planning for Veteran’s Benefits and Aid and Attendance

-Often, people are surprised to learn, the Veterans Administration (VA) Aid & Attendance Special Care Pension provides monthly aid to wartime veterans, as well as surviving spouses of deceased veterans, who require personal assistance in their activities of daily living, to help them pay for care.
+Did you know that the Veterans Administration (VA) Aid & Attendance Special Care Pension provides monthly aid to wartime Veterans, as well as surviving spouses of deceased Veterans, who require personal assistance in their activities of daily living to help them pay for care.

-If you or someone you love is a veteran (or surviving spouse of a veteran) and needs assistance with activities of daily living – including but not limited to cooking, cleaning, dressing, driving, and mobility – the Aid & Attendance pension benefit program can provide the funds you need to pay for that care.
+If you or someone you love is a Veteran (or surviving spouse of a deceased Veteran) and needs assistance with activities of daily living – including but not limited to cooking, cleaning, dressing, driving, and mobility – the Aid & Attendance pension benefit program can provide the funds you need to pay for that care.

 The Help of an Elder Law Attorney

 To ensure that all questions are answered and benefits paid, it is important to seek the assistance of a qualified elder law attorney who is familiar with estate planning, disability, Medicaid, and Veterans’ benefits.
 In fact, only attorneys accredited by the Veteran’s Administration can work with clients and help them apply for benefits.

 Over the years, we have helped many veterans and surviving spouses receive the benefits they deserve.
 Our office is experienced in elder law and provides Veterans and their families consultations to decide if it is appropriate to apply for this VA benefit, coordinate the application with any Medicaid planning and eligibility, and determine what steps must be taken.

 Download your FREE copy of our report – Aid & Attendance: Special Care Pensions for Wartime Veterans.
 This report was designed to explain who is eligible, how to qualify, and the steps to take, plus it provides answers to frequently asked questions about this program.